-How has your decision to apply to the College of Human Ecology been influenced by your related experiences?
+How have your related experiences influenced your decision to apply to the College of Human Ecology (CHE)?
 How will your choice of major impact your goals and plans for the future?
 Your response should show us that your interests and aspirations align with CHE and your choice of major.
 (Refer to our essay application tips before you begin.)
 (650 word limit)

 The College of Human Ecology is very unique!
 Thus, as an applicant, you should not only review and study the website and talk to student ambassadors from CHE, but you should visit the college in person to understand the mission of CHE and the majors within CHE.

 What in your background makes you a great match for Human Ecology?
 What do you hope to learn at Cornell?
 What do you hope to do someday in the future?
 How would you leverage your degree from Human Ecology to work towards those goals?